Personal Safety Tips

 - Don't keep large sums of cash, jewelry, or other valuables in your room.
 Any valuables you do bring to campus should leave with you when you go home for vacation.

 - Always remove your keys and lock your car.
-Park in campus-owned parking lots.
-Most cars broken into in the neighborhood were parked on the street.
+Purchase a parking permit and park in campus-owned parking lots.

 - Never leave valuables visible in your car.
 Lock them in your trunk or take them with you.